5/2/2024

 speaker

-OK, and could you talk about the casings of what you're seeing in PowerSports?
-Are we, as the quarter progressed at the channel level, are you seeing inventory clearing and demand and conversion picking up, or is it still sort of soft, but maybe getting softer at the consumer level, given rates and all the headwinds?
+Okay.
+And could you talk about the cadence of what you're seeing in power sports?
+As the quarter progressed at the channel level, are you seeing inventory clearing and demand and conversion picking up, or is it still sort of soft but maybe getting softer at the consumer level given rates and all the headwinds?

 speaker

 You know, I think it's still soft.
 I wouldn't say it's picking up yet.
-I think it's seasonal, depending on the product as well.
-So obviously we had a bad snow season, so some of those sales were way off.
-We've got a new snowmobile launch this year, so maybe this upcoming season is better, depending on the snow.
-But in UTVs and side by sides, it's a bit of a mix, but I'd say it's soft, and we're expecting it to be soft for the next two quarters.
+I think it's seasonal depending on the product as well.
+So, obviously, we had a bad snow season, so snowmobile sales were way off.
+We've got a new snowmobile launched this year, so maybe this upcoming season is better, depending on the snow.
+But in U2Vs and side-by-sides, it's a bit of a mix, but I'd say it's soft, and we're expecting it to be soft for the next probably two quarters.

 speaker